whytedork/whytedork/README.md

 - 🔭 I’m currently working on the integration of Python, AWS and Linux.
-- 🌱 I’m currently learning Big Data, Data Science and DevOps.
+- 🌱 I’m currently learning Big Data, Data Science, Cloud and DevOps.
 - 💬 Ask me about AWS, Python, C++, MLOps, Docker, jenkins and more
 - 📫 How to reach me: Not Possible !
 -->